top of page

 Me and Smartie.jpg

-What is Equine Facilitated Learning & Therapy (EFL/EFT)?
+What is Equine Facilitated Learning & Therapy?

-EFL/EFT is where horses help people with a wide range of debilitating emotional and mental health problems to experience themselves differently.
+Equie Facilitated Learning & Therapy is where horses help people with a wide range of debilitating emotional and mental health problems to experience themselves differently.
 It involves working with horses from the ground and engaging in activities such as bonding, grooming, leading, and completing obstacle courses.

-What is particularly powerful about EFL/EFT is the participant doesn't need to 'talk' through or find the 'right' words for their circumstance.
+What is particularly powerful about Equine Facilitated Learning & Therapy is the participant doesn't need to 'talk' through or find the 'right' words for their circumstance.
 As a counsellor, I find this particularly beneficial for clients who find it challenging to express themselves verbally or when conventional talking based therapies haven't worked for them.
-Research also shows that children can only articulate their feelings 7 % of the time, therefore EFL/EFT will give young people another option when seeking support.
+Research also shows that children can only articulate their feelings 7 % of the time, therefore Equine Facilitated Learning & Therapy will give young people another option when seeking support.

 How does it work?